 There is text that needs clarification on Line 311 of ISO/IEC TR 11801-9905 Clause 4.2 on the topic of Cat 7A qualification.
 Specifically, it is stated that “Before Qualification is started the manufacturer should be contacted if the installed cable is rated up to 1 250MHz.”
 Should this read, “…the manufacturer should be contacted to determine if the installed cable…” And, if the cable is rated up to 1 250MHz, does this imply that no qualification testing is necessary?
 Because of connector and installation factors, just having a cable qualified to 1 250MHz from the manufacturer is not sufficient to address the other necessary elements of the P802.3bq link segment requirements.

 ISO/IEC TR 11801-9905 Clause 4.3, Line 445 on the topic of Cat 7 components lacks detail.
 In addition, the statement: “It is expected that Channels made out of Cat 7 components do support 25GBASE-T up to 12 m.” is problematic.
 Because there are many more parameter considerations involved in designing a PHY than insertion loss magnitude and alien crosstalk levels, it is very difficult to predict actual achieved SNR using length-based assessment.
-For example, cable artifacts such as IL nulls, RL spikes, and excess crosstalk in portions of the frequency band will probably not be eliminated or sufficiently reduced by shortening the link length.
+For example, cable artifacts such as IL nulls, RL spikes, and excess crosstalk in portions of the frequency band above 600 MHz will probably not be eliminated or sufficiently reduced by shortening the link length.
 Salz SNR assessments are complemented by detailed cabling requirements to provide a predictable framework that PHY designers can use to optimize their PHYs for equalization, front-end parameters, and cancellation of echo and crosstalk.
 We are concerned that an approach that permits reduced channel lengths will create dual requirements for the PHY; one set implied by the ISO/IEC TR and one set in P802.3bq.
 The link segment specifications contained in P802.3bq represent the results of tradeoffs in these areas and we are concerned that relaxing individual parameters outside of this tradeoff framework will create interoperability issues.

 Editorial Issues and Observations